Certificate

 Performance Standards

 Students must maintain a 'C' or greater in all RST courses.
 If a 'D' or lower is earned, the course must be repeated.
-Students should work closely with their advisers and program faculty to ensure they are meeting all criteria for satisfactory progress in the program.
+Students should work closely with their advisors and program faculty to ensure they are meeting all criteria for satisfactory progress in the program.

 Curriculum